 Although these compounds are not as widely studied as CBD and THC, numerous preliminary findings suggest that they also contain specific medicinal properties.

-For instance, Cannabigerol (CBG) has been shown to relieve inflammatory conditions like inflammatory bowel syndrome and fight glaucoma.
+For instance, Cannabigerol (CBG) has been shown to relieve inflammatory conditions like inflammatory bowel syndrome and glaucoma.
 CBG might also improve bladder functions, improve appetite, and reduce tumor growth.